Juyong Pass: Geography

 Juyong Pass is in the 18 km-long Guangou Valley.
-During the Ming dynasty restoration and expansion of the Great Wall, it was one of the Three Inner Passes (t 内三關, s 内三关, Nèisānguān) from Mongolia to Beijing, along with Daoma Pass and Zijing Pass.
-The pass is also one of the three "Great Mountain Passes" in the Great Wall, along with Jiayuguan and Shanhaiguan.
-Juyongguan Pass has two 'sub-passes,' one at the valley's south and the other at the north.
-The southern one is called "Nan (pass)" and the northern is called "Badaling".
+During the Ming dynasty restoration and expansion of the Great Wall of China, it was one of the "Three Inner Passes" (t 内三關, s 内三关, Nèisānguān) from Mongolia to Beijing, along with Daoma Pass and Zijing Pass.
+Juyong Pass has two 'sub-passes', one at the valley's south and the other in the north.
+The southern one is called "Nan (pass)" and the northern one "Badaling".

 History

-The pass had many different names during former Chinese dynasties.
-However, the name "Juyongguan" was used by more than three dynasties.
-It was first used in the Qin dynasty when Emperor Qin Shi Huang ordered the building of the Great Wall.
-Juyongguan pass was connected to the Great Wall in the Northern and Southern dynasties era.
+The name Jūyōng guān was first used in the Qin dynasty, when Emperor Qin Shi Huang ordered the building of the Great Wall.
+Juyong Pass was connected to the wall in the Northern and Southern dynasties era.